ceeoinnovations/SPIKE_AI_Puppy/Teacher_Lesson_Sequence.md

+# Artificial Intelligence & Machine Learning: Training Your Robot Puppy

+## Learning Promise

+In this unit, your students will continue to develop their coding and engineering skills by designing their own interactive projects that utilize the fundamentals of artificial intelligence and machine learning.
+Students will design machine learning training sets, collect and evaluate data, anticipate machine reactions, and develop multi-step systems that successfully interact with users.
+By developing systems that can be quantitatively and qualitatively tested for functionality, students will work across a variety of academic disciplines to meet specific design criteria and constraints.
+Building upon basic coding skills, students will be introduced to specially developed classes and functions, giving them the opportunity to recognize patterns while exploring existing code.
+Students will also work with APIs to send and receive data, and develop their own commands and functions in MicroPython.

+This learning sequence was specially designed for use with the LEGO SPIKE Prime, but the puppy can be designed in many different ways.
+However, students are encouraged to get creative and design their own robotic pets that can learn and interact with their owners.

 # Lesson 1: Sit

 It’s time for basic obedience training!
 Teach your SPIKE Puppy to recognize the commands for “sit” and “stand”.